 - Atrium window painting in the D. J. Lombardo Student Center is reserved to promote major, campus-wide events for John Carroll University entities only.
-Only one event may be publicized at one time unless approved by the OSE.
+Only one event may be publicized at one time.
 The name of the sponsoring organization(s) must be included on the display.

 - The group must provide their own paint (use water based poster paint only please!).
-Paint must be removed within 24 hours of the event.
+Windows must be cleaned within 24 hours of the event.

-- If the cleaning company cleans the window, your organization or department will be charged a fee that ranges from $100 – $400.
+- If the cleaning company cleans the window, your organization or department can face official sanctions from OSE.

 - To get permission for this form of publicity, please complete the office of Student Engagement Publicity Request Form, with the text and design attached, and submit to the OSE for approval.